utah-cs4470-sp21/jpl/assignment3/README.md

 You can use our JPL implementation on the CADE lab machines.
 The compiler executable is in `/home/regehr/jplc/jplc`.
-Please test it on the `gradient.jpl` program that we have provided.
+Please test it on the `gradient.jpl` program that we have provided in the same directory as the markdown file that you are reading right now.
 Your interaction with the compiler should look like this:

 ```